 Welcome to Bridgeline Digital’s daily links post on the B-Line blog named “Around The Web.”
-We’ll be checking in every morning with relevant (and entertaining) pieces found across the Internet about Content Management, Marketing, SEO news, and General Business News.
+We’ll be checking in every morning with relevant (and entertaining) pieces found across the Internet about Content Management, Marketing, SEO Strategy, and General Business News.
 Our hope is this will become part of your morning, a detour you enjoy as you sip on your third cup of coffee before noon.
 And fear not, this space is not a one-way street: We want you, dear reader, to interact with us; tell us what you like, what you hate, and what you want more of in the comments section and on Twitter.

 By Bridgeline Digital